YongHHuang/covid_data_exploration/README.md

-# COVID-19-Global-Vaccination-Tracker
+# COVID-19 Vaccination Tracker

 ## Project Goal
-Discover trends and patterns of the pandemic and create a dynamic dashboard to track vaccination conditions in Tableau.
+Discover trends and patterns of the pandemic and create a dynamic dashboard to track vaccination conditions.

 ## What's in the Project